Classical music & movie scores

 - George Gershwin (1898-1937)

 You may also listen to movie scores, as this is a great way to get ideas for arrangements.
 Film composers such as John Williams, Hans Zimmer, James Horner, Danny Elfman, Jerry Goldsmith, and others have created incredibly great scores, and you should definitely know those.
-Buy some OSTs (Original Sound Tracks) or some compilations, but make sure to always get the original versions.

-At a certain point of time you may need to write some arrangements with strings, choirs, and other orchestral elements for some of your songs, and as you probably can’t afford a professional composer you should start listening to some classical music and film scores as soon as possible, so that you will at least have an idea of what can be done.
+At a certain point of time you may need to write some arrangements with strings, choirs, and other orchestral elements for some of your songs, and as you probably can’t afford a professional composer you should start listening to some classical music and to film scores as soon as possible, so that you will at least have an idea of what can be done.